 Waterlogic’s commitment to the cause

 At Waterlogic we are committed to the responsible use of natural resources, continual development of clean technologies and the replacement of harmful substances with eco-friendly alternatives.
-In 2017 we made the switch to using the natural refrigerant gas R600a in our water dispenser compressors as an environmentally friendly refrigeration solution.

 Carbon dioxide reduction